-The server is written in Rust to benefit from its strong memory safety guarantees, minimizing the potential attack surface for common RCE or privilege escalation methods, including buffer overflow and use-after-free exploits.
+The FukaGateway server is written in Rust to benefit from its strong memory safety guarantees, minimizing the potential attack surface for common RCE or privilege escalation methods, including buffer overflow and use-after-free exploits.
 The server is split into two parts: the ``worker'' and the ``shim''.
 The shim listens on port 80 and acts as a layer between the outside world and the worker.
 It is responsible for parsing the infofiles and forwarding requests to the worker.
 The worker, in contrast, only accepts connections from localhost.
 It is responsible for communicating with Slurm, managing jobs, and maintaining a simple database to enable parameter-based search over existing jobs.
-The shim runs under \texttt{Landlock}, with TCP restricted to bind on port 80 (HTTP) and connect on port 48879 (the worker), and filesystem access restricted to read-only access to a few critical networking- and threading-related files listed in Table~\ref{tab:shim-files}.
+The shim runs under Landlock/Seccomp, with TCP restricted to bind on port 80 (HTTP) and connect on port 48879 (the worker), and filesystem access restricted to read-only access to a few critical networking- and threading-related files listed in Table~\ref{tab:shim-files}.
 Thus, even in the highly unlikely event that a malicious user is able to craft a file which does bad things to a Rust program, they are still unable to cause significant mischief.